minh2002sn/Summer_Intern_Report/03_Linux_Programming/README.md

 ![socket_closing_stat_machine](images/socket_closing_state_machine.png)

-- If the server is the active close, it will stuck in TIME_WAIT state and its port number can not be used for another socket in 2MSL (maximum segment lifetime).
+- If the server is the active close, it will stuck in TIME_WAIT state and its port number can not be used for another socket in 2MSL (maximum segment lifetime) (60s).

 - To know how long is 2MSL, use below command:
     ```
     cat /proc/sys/net/ipv4/tcp_fin_timeout
     ```

+- To solve this error, use SO_REUSEADDR option by calling setsockopt() function before calling bind().

 ## .
 Process and thread